top of page

 “Seeing the inside of the house and how everything is placed was really cool,” Corey said.
 “It made me realize how much work it takes and that being a framer might be a better fit for me because it’s not as hard on your body as other trades.”

-Throughout the day, Corey learned more than just technical skills.
+Throughout the day, Corey learned life lessons and technical skills.
 He also picked up valuable insights into the realities of being a general contractor, the juggling act of site visits, phone calls, problem-solving, and keeping projects on track.

 "I didn't expect that he would have to do so much driving and coordinating between painters, plumbers, and electricians," Corey said.
 "It was cool to see how all of that works behind the scenes."